E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/PANNA-TRAIN/readme.rst

 A detailed tutorial about the contents of the configuration file can be found `here <https://gitlab.com/PANNAdevs/panna/blob/master/doc/tutorial/README_tutorial_1_training.md>`_.

-In this comprehensive tutorial, a neural network training scenarios is demonstrated from beginning to end.
+In this comprehensive tutorial, a neural network training scenario is demonstrated from beginning to end.
 Network validation is a key step in network training, hence in the tutorial how to use this module together with PANNA-EVAL module used in validation is also explained.
-Together, these two modules cover all the steps necessary to train an atomistic neural network, starting from a data which specifies the machine learning task in (input, target output) paird form.
+Together, these two modules cover all the steps necessary to train an atomistic neural network, starting from a data which specifies the machine learning task in (input, target output) pair form.

 Source Code
 ___________